-Australia's capital will be one of the eight host cities at the ICC World T20 2020.
+Australia's capital will be one of the eight host cities at the ICC T20 World Cup 2020.

 “Criminally underrated” is how Lonely Planet has described Australia’s capital, Canberra, in naming it the third-best city in the world to visit in 2018, according to its Best in Travel Guide.